 Plumrocket Accelerated Mobile Pages (AMP) Magento 2 Extension

-Now, let’s describe the most reliable Magento 2 AMP extension in the whole ecosystem.
-Meet the Plumrocket AMP plugin.
-The tool is as simple as the aforementioned free AMP Magento 2 extension in terms of usage, but much more powerful.
-It creates highly optimized separate store pages in accordance with all Google AMP standards.
-Google AMP-optimized pages are generated not only for product pages, but for homepage, categories, as well as catalog search and CMS pages.
-Thus, mobile page speed may be enhanced for the whole Magento 2 website.
+Now, let’s describe another reliable AMP extension in the Magento 2 ecosystem – meet the Plumrocket AMP plugin.
+The tool is as simple as the aforementioned free AMP Magento 2 extension in terms of usage but much more powerful.
+It creates highly optimized separate store pages following all Google AMP standards.
+Google AMP optimized pages are generated not only for product pages but also for homepage, categories, catalog search, and CMS pages.
+Thus, the tool may enhance the mobile page speed for the whole Magento 2 website.

 Furthermore, the Magento 2 AMP extension by Plumrocket allows customizing your AMP-optimized pages right in the backend section.

-It is also necessary to mention that Google AMP Cache is utilized.
+It is also necessary to mention that the Magento 2 module utilizes Google AMP Cache.
 Besides, you can enable/disable the extension for smartphones and tablets separately (‘Force AMP On Mobile Devices’ and ‘Force AMP On Tablet Devices’ features).

-The price of the PlumRocket AMP is $199.
+The price of the Plumrocket AMP solution is $149.
 For further information, follow this link:

 Webkul Accelerated Mobile Pages (AMP) Magento 2 Extension

-Another reliable Magento 2 AMP extension is offered by Webkul.
-The module is designed to create the same AMP-optimized pages for m-customers.
-The extension enables faster page loading, improves SEO ranking, and offers better user experience.
+Webkul offers another reliable Magento 2 AMP extension.
+The module is designed to create the same AMP-optimized pages for mobile customers.
+The extension enables faster page loading, improves SEO ranking, and offers a better user experience.
 The two supported page types are product pages and category pages.

-Thus, the Magento 2 AMP module by Webkul provides a little bit limited opportunities in comparison to the aforementioned Magento AMP extension.
+Thus, the Magento 2 AMP module by Webkul provides slightly limited opportunities compared to the Magento AMP extensions mentioned above.
 At the same time, it costs just $99.
-While we don’t think that there is huge difference between $99 and $199 when it comes to vital performance optimization, for someone it may play a key role when choosing a module.
+While we don’t think that there is a huge difference between $99 and $199 when it comes to vital performance optimization, for someone, it may play a key role when choosing a module.
 For further information about the Webkul AMP Magento 2 extension, follow the link below:

 BSScommerce Google AMP Magento 2 Extension

-And if you still think that we are so excited just by the mobile page speed improvement the AMP project provides, you are right only to some extent.
-Of course, a Magento 2 ecommerce store must be lightning-fast on all devices and separate speed improvements for smartphones and tablets is inevitable in case you are going to run a successful online storefront, but there are some more aspects of the AMP usage we should draw your attention to after all.
+If you think that we are so excited only by the mobile page speed improvement the AMP project provides, you are right, but to some extent.
+Of course, a Magento 2 ecommerce store must be lightning-fast on all devices.
+Besides, speed improvement for both smartphones and tablets is inevitable if you want to run a successful online storefront.
+Still, there are some more aspects of the AMP usage we should draw your attention to.

-Optimize your store pages with AMP, and Google will provide you with a lightning-bolt badge.
-The badge shows that your store provides an excellent mobile experience.
+After optimizing your store pages with AMP, Google will provide you with a lightning bolt badge.
+The badge proves that your store has an excellent mobile experience.
 According to Magento DevBlog, click-through rates from search increase up to 29 percent.
-And since you provide fast pages with optimized layout, conversion goes up.
-Consequently, bounce rate goes down.
+So, since you provide fast pages with optimized layout, conversion goes up.
+Consequently, the bounce rate goes down.

-Although the official position of Google doesn’t let AMP pages receive preferential SEO only because they have new HTML tags and JS limitations, there are still two strong ranking factors caused by the AMP optimization: increased mobile speed and enhanced customer experience.
-Both lead to major bumps in keyword rank position.
-Thus, another vital aspect of the technology is SEO related to mobile search with all the consequences that come with it.
+Although the official position of Google doesn’t let AMP pages receive preferential SEO only because they have new HTML tags and JS limitations, there are still two substantial ranking factors caused by AMP optimization.
+These are increased mobile speed and enhanced customer experience.
+Both lead to significant bumps in keyword rank position.
+Thus, another vital aspect of the technology is related to mobile search with all SEO consequences that come with it.

 So, we recommend you to follow Google AMP guidelines to improve the mobile version of your Magento 2 ecommerce storefront.
 To simplify the procedure, choose and streamline the Magento 2 AMP extension that suits your needs the best.